-The purpose of the Property Improvement Grant is to cover a portion of the project costs for public-facing exterior improvements to existing buildings.
+The purpose of the Property Improvement Grant is to cover a portion of the project costs for exterior improvements to the publically visible and used portions of a property.
+This may include, but is not limited to: landscaping; improvements to parking areas; fencing; and Low Impact Development (LID), which are practices dealing with stormwater by mimicking natural water cycles.
 Agriculture properties which are open to the visiting public and which represent value added agricultural activity (e.g. farm retail outlet) may be eligible.

 This grant is intended to encourage commercial and industrial property owners and tenants to create an inviting entrance to encourage both vehicular and pedestrian traffic to stop and discover what a business has to offer.
-Where all eligibility requirements are fulfilled, a Property Improvement Grant may be provided for up to 50% of the eligible costs project costs.
+Where all eligibility requirements are fulfilled, a Property Improvement Grant may be provided for up to 50% of the eligible project costs.